 There are two reasons why I want to report this incident.
 First, I believe that the cooker wasn’t designed properly.
 Its safety valve should have prevented the incident […] by releasing the steam pressure, or a stronger seal needs to be used.

-The man says he reported the explosion to the manufacturer.
+The man says he reported the incident to the manufacturer.
 While the company requested more information, the reporter says he “never heard from them again” after submitted the requested details.

 On the company’s website, Fagor boasts of the Rapida pressure cooker’s “triple safety features,” including a dual pressure control valve and two independent over-pressure release valves.
 According to the manufacturer, a “safety locking handle prevents accidental opening under pressure.”